Learn more about the Global Compact.

 CDP is an international non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources and protect forests.
 CDP is a platform that disseminates important environmental information for impact management and environmental protection.
 Environmental performance data, voluntarily provided by various public and private entities, is collected and processed by CDP for analysis on critical environmental risks, opportunities and impacts.
 The resulting information is used by investors, customers, and public decision-makers to make better decisions, manage risk, and capitalize on opportunities.

-Galp remains amongst the global leaders in corporate sustainability according to CDP’s 2018 scoring which distinguished the Company for its water management actions and information provided on climate risks and low carbon opportunities.
+According to CDP’s 2019, Galp was once again distinguished for its water management actions and information provided on climate risks and low carbon opportunities.

-This achievement is the recognition of Galp’s commitment to continuously improve the performance of its operations through a more efficient and sustainable use of natural resources, while ensuring the compliance with environmental, safety and corporate governance best practices.
+This achievement is the recognition of Galp’s commitment to continuously improve the performance of its operations through a more efficient and sustainable use of natural resources, while ensuring the compliance with ESG best practices.